apjv05/LeetCode/Problems/Sliding Window/README.md

 ## Dynamic Window
 Should be used when
 - You don't know the window size ahead of time
-- To find a minimum or maximum length of a subarray or substring that satisfies a condition
+- To find a minimum or maximum length of a sub array or substring that satisfies a condition
 - The condition depends on window contents, not just size

 Key Properties